Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_main_panel.md

 - red: -160° or beyond

-If the needle is kept within the green labelled range and neither the yellow or red flag are shown, the view will not be obstructed by the pod or the aircraft.
+If the needle is kept within the green labelled range and neither the yellow or red flags are shown, the view will not be obstructed by the pod or the aircraft.

 ## Master Caution Light